kristianklein/leo-portfolio2/README.md

 ### Port forwarding
-To make web server in container C1 available to the outside, we're using the built-in firewall utility *iptables* to forward all requests on port 80 of the host to port 80 of C1:
+To make the web server in container C1 available to the outside, we're using the built-in firewall utility *iptables* to forward all requests on port 80 of the host to port 80 of C1:

 ```
 sudo iptables -t nat -A PREROUTING -i wlan0 -p tcp --dport 80 -j DNAT --to 10.0.3.11:80